Table of Contents

 - Maintain guidelines on the process of accessing a terminated employee’s personal computer and associated files.

-- Ensure that Computer Services receives and files approvals prior to authorizing access to the former employee’s personal computer and associated files.
+- Ensure that Information Technology Services receives and files approvals prior to authorizing access to the former employee’s personal computer and associated files.

 - Maintain the Authorization Procedure.